SJarod/5Sages/README.md

 - user can choose wise men's name

 ### Problems/Bugs
-- user can make a dinner with only one wise man
 - user can enter text instead of numbers in the first questions
 - window closes automatically when program ends on build
+- when there are a lot of wise men, the display will not be fast enough and accurate